callumacrae/lynx.io/articles/phpBB-introduction.md

 Obviously, you need to go through every CSS file to customize all the small parts you want to.

-### Mods
+### Modifications

-phpBB offers a wide variety of modifications - for free - mainly made by the users to enhance user experience.
+phpBB offers a wide variety of free modifications made mainly by the users, to enhance user experience.
 These modifications are easy to install, easy to maintain and easy to customize.
 Most of the plugins include a how-to guide, they should look like the one in this guide: [http://www.phpbb.com/mods/installing/](http://www.phpbb.com/mods/installing/)

 Plugin installation is made even easier, with a tool called AutoMOD.
 This tool is designed to  parse and automatically install MODX MODifications for phpBB3.
 It also has the ability to uninstall MODs.